 Networking with Cilium

-I had mentioned above that when I decided to go with Nomad for my initial Homelab cluster, it was partially because of the complexity of Kubernetes, and in particular the choice of a Container Networking Interface plugin.
+When I decided to go with Nomad for my initial Homelab cluster, it was partially because of the complexity of Kubernetes, and in particular the choice of a Container Networking Interface plugin.
 I hit that same point again when setting up my k8s cluster.
 And still not even knowing how to choose, let alone what to choose, I went with a simple method.

 Principal Lead Architect Dice decided that I should be using Cilium as my CNI plugin.